christianityorigins/website/books/_posts/2016-05-01-introduction-to-druidism.md

 1.3 Rituals

-In monist relgions, rituals are about bringing someone to self-realization.
+In monist religions, rituals are about bringing someone to self-realization.
 For example, in some Tantric traditions, rituals and practices like yoga, meditation, and mantra recitation are designed to help the individual realize their true nature as a manifestation of the divine.
 The goal is to awaken the individual's inner divinity and experience union with the ultimate reality.
 In Advaita Vedanta, this non-dualistic Hindu tradition, rituals and practices like meditation, self-inquiry, and devotion are aimed at helping the individual realize their true nature as the ultimate reality (Brahman).
 The goal is to transcend the ego and realize one's inherent divinity.

 2 Appendix